 Travel strollers have become an essential item for families looking for international family vacations.
 Standard strollers are often too bulky and heavy for convenient family travel, whether that be by airplane or road trip.
 Heck, we’ve had strollers that took up most of our trunk space.
 So finding small strollers for travel opened up a lot of luggage space when packing for our family adventures.

-Modern travel strollers have the minimalist at hear.
-Many offer the modern luxuries of high-end strollers, but are engineered to be compact, lightweight, and easy to pack away for family vacations.
-Some can fit in an overhead storage on an airplane.
-Others can tucked right under your seat.
+Modern travel strollers have the minimalist at heart.
+Many offer the modern luxuries of high-end strollers but are engineered to be compact, lightweight, and easy to pack away for family vacations.
+Some can fit in overhead storage on an airplane.
+Others can be tucked right under your seat.

 If you want to jump to our favorite overall travel stroller, you can find that here.

-For families on-the-go, a lightweight travel stroller isn’t just a luxury item, it’s a necessity.
-Until you have one, it’s really tough to conceptualise just how much freedom they can offer.
+For families on the go, a lightweight travel stroller isn’t just a luxury item, it’s a necessity.
+Until you have one, it’s really tough to conceptualize just how much freedom they can offer.

 Whenever we do our gear reviews we extensively test and compare products to ensure that we aren’t recommending gear that doesn’t live up to the needs and lifestyle of active families.

 We analyzed the best travel system strollers, the best compact strollers, the best lightweight strollers, and the strollers that fold up the smallest to find the models that offer the most convenient, durable, and safe models for families who travel with young kids.
 We’ll take a close look at what features make for the best travel strollers to